PALLADIUM26/LoginSystem3.0/README.md

 - User Login
 - Password Encryption
 - Session Management
-- Admin Panel (implementation of CRUD is left)
+- Admin Panel (implementation of CRUD is under progress)
 - The OTP verification is done by SMTP

 ## Project Structure